Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Shopping – OK I get it, kids don’t always like shopping, but we mums do and Bridport’s Saturday and Wednesday markets have lots of unique stalls: you’ll find vintage clothing, Dorset art, ceramics, bric-a-brac, wooden walking sticks and, of course, a few kids’ toys.
 There’s also one of the best independent toy shops in Dorset, on East Street.
 You should also head to Bridport’s vintage quarter where you will find many interesting shops to explore.

-Woods – we all love a trip to the woods.
+Woods – we all love a trip to the woods, especiallly in the autumn, half-term is the perfect time to visit Dorset woods.
 We particularly love Thorncombe Woods, near Dorchester, Moors Valley Country Park, which is located on the Dorset/Hampshire border, and the fabulous New Forest too.
 If the kids’ legs get tired start a treasure hunt; we hide chocolate coins as we go along for the kids to spot and enjoy whilst taking in the fresh air.

 Cheeeeeese – not the edible kind (although we do love Dorset cheeses), but photo opportunities.
 In Dorset you are spoilt for choice with a host of perfect locations to capture the sunrise, sunset or just your children roaming free in the vast open spaces we are blessed with here.
-Let the children have a go too; they might find a healthy new hobby, or perhaps even become the next David Bailey!
+Let the children have a go too; they might find a healthy new hobby this half term, or perhaps even become the next David Bailey!

 Some of the best spots we like for photos: Kimmeridge, Man O’ War Bay, Corfe CastleDurdle Door, Golden Cap, The Cobb - Lyme Regis, Portland Bill, Gold Hill - Shaftesbury, Thorncombe Woods and any of Dorset’s beaches!